-Within the European Union, controls on ambient air quality are covered by Directive 2008/50/EC on Ambient Air Quality and Cleaner Air for Europe, known as the Air Quality Directive.
+Within the European Union, controls on ambient air quality are covered by Directive 2008/50/EC on Ambient Air Quality and Cleaner Air for Europe, known as the Air Quality Directive, and its update EU2015/1480.
 This consolidated three previously existing Directives, which set limit values for a range of air pollutants with known health impacts.
 The original Directives were transposed into UK law through The Environment Act 1995 which placed a requirement on the Secretary of State for the Environment to produce a national Air Quality Strategy (AQS) containing standards, objectives and measures for improving ambient air quality.